pantrypoints/sp/content/en/research/countries/china/xi/chapter-01e.md

 years, due to the intensification of the inherent contradictions in capitalist society, some old capitalist countries have also suffered from development crises repeatedly, and the authority and influence of Western modernization theory have continued to decline.
-In sharp contrast, under the leadership of the Communist Party of China, New China has embarked on a development path of independently exploring socialist modernization.
+In sharp contrast, under the leadership of the CCP, New China has embarked on a development path of independently exploring socialist modernization.
 In 459, Comrade Mao Zedong for the first time put forward the development goals of building socialist industrial modernization, agricultural modernization, scientific and cultural modernization, and national